-5.-(1) This section applies to-

-- (a) any offence not punishable by a sentence of imprisonment; - (b) any offence under the Minor Offences Act (Cap.18); and - (c) any offence punishable summarily that is of a class or description prescribed by the regulations for the purposes of this section. - (2) A person accused of an offence to which this section applies- - (a) is entitled to be granted bail unless- - (i) the person has previously breached a bail undertaking or bail condition; - (ii) in the opinion of the police officer or the court, as the case may be, the person is incapacitated by intoxication injury or use of a drug or is otherwise in danger of physical injury or in need of physical protection; - (iii) the person stands convicted of the offence or the person's conviction for the offence is stayed; or - (iv) the requirement for bail is dispensed with, as provided in section 6; - (d) is entitled to be granted bail either- - (i) unconditionally; or - (ii) subject to any bail conditions the police officer or the court, as the case may be, considers reasonable and appropriate.
+- 5.-(1) This section applies to- - (a) any offence not punishable by a sentence of imprisonment; - (b) any offence under the Minor Offences Act (Cap.
+18); and - (c) any offence punishable summarily that is of a class or description prescribed by the regulations for the purposes of this section. - (2) A person accused of an offence to which this section applies- - (a) is entitled to be granted bail unless- - the person has previously breached a bail undertaking or har condition; - (ii) in the opinion of the police officer or the court, as the case may be the person is incapacitated by intoxication, injury or use of a drug or is otherwise in danger of physical injury or in need of physical protection; - (iii) the person stands convicted of the offence or the person's conviction for the offence is stayed; or - (iv) the requirement for bail is dispensed with, as referred to in section (

-(3) A person is not entitled to be granted bail if the person is in custody serving a sentence of imprisonment in connection with some other offence.
+- (b) is entitled to be granted bail either- - (i) unconditionally; or - (ii) subject to any bail conditions the police officer or the court considers reasonable and appropriate. - (3) A person is not entitled to be granted bail if the person is in custody serving a finence of imprisonment in connection with some other offence.